 About Ron Daniels

-Daniels also has strengthened the quality of graduate education at Johns Hopkins, ushering in a series of reforms to PhD education: from the creation of a PhD innovation fund, to systematic collection and public dissemination of data on PhD program performance, to the creation of the first universitywide board charged with evaluating and supporting PhD education.
+Daniels also has strengthened the quality of graduate education at Johns Hopkins overall, ushering in a series of reforms to PhD education: from the creation of a PhD innovation fund, to systematic collection and public dissemination of data on PhD program performance, to the creation of the first universitywide board charged with evaluating and supporting PhD education.

 Daniels is a fellow of the American Academy of Arts & Sciences and the American Philosophical Society.
 He received a Carnegie Corporation of New York Academic Leadership Award in 2015 and was named a member of the Order of Canada in 2016.
 Before coming to Johns Hopkins, he was provost and professor of law at the University of Pennsylvania and dean and James M. Tory Professor of Law at the University of Toronto.